wrporter/advent-of-code/2016/day7/readme.md

 aaa[kek]eke supports SSL (eke in supernet with corresponding kek in hypernet; the aaa sequence is not related, because the interior character must be different). zazbz[bzb]cdb supports SSL (zaz has no corresponding aza, but zbz has a corresponding bzb, even though zaz and zbz overlap).
 How many IPs in your puzzle input support SSL?

+Your puzzle answer was 231.

+Both parts of this puzzle are complete!
+They provide two gold stars: **